BritBox is a new subscription streaming service from the BBC and ITV and is available to try for free for 30 days.

 As a paid subscription service, BritBox is not pitched as a competitor to the free on demand services from individual broadcasters.

-How much will it cost?
+How much does it cost?

-Pricing was revealed in July 2019.
-It will cost £5.99 per month for HD video across "multiple screens and devices".
+BritBox costs £5.99 per month for HD video across "multiple screens and devices".
 That's cheaper than most rivals in the UK.